jblang/z80ctrl/README.md

 ### AVR

 The AVR is programmed with the [MightyCore](https://github.com/MCUdude/MightyCore) bootloader to allow it to be reprogrammed through the serial interface.
 Although I am using the MightyCore bootloader, I do not use the Arduino libraries; only avr-libc.
-I plan to use the [fatfs](http://elm-chan.org/fsw/ff/00index_e.html) library to provide access to a FAT32-formatted SD-card containing ROM and disk images for the Z80.
+I use the [fatfs](http://elm-chan.org/fsw/ff/00index_e.html) library to provide access to a FAT32-formatted SD-card containing ROM and disk images for the Z80.

 The layout of the source code is as follows:
 - The specific ports and pins used for the Z80 bus interface and SPI chip selects are defined in `defines.h`.